chriscareycode/nagiostv-react/README.md

 ```
 - We're going to host the NagiosTV folder from the built-in Nagios web ui.
 Copy/Move the nagiostv/ folder into your Nagios web ui folder.
 For Nagios Core 4 the Nagios web ui folder might be at `/usr/local/nagios/share/` or `/usr/nagios/share/`.
 Nagios XI might be at `/var/www/html/` or `/usr/local/nagiosxi/html/`.

-Below is an example command to move NagiosTV into place, but you need to change /usr/local/nagios/share/ to the correct path for your Linux install:
+Below is an example command to move NagiosTV into place, but you need to change /usr/local/nagios/share/ to the correct path for your Nagios install:
 ```console
 $ sudo mv nagiostv /usr/local/nagios/share/
 ```